refinedev/refine/.changeset/flat-oranges-smoke.md

 "@refinedev/antd": patch
 ---

 Now `useSelect`, `useRadioGroup` and `useCheckboxGroup` hooks accept 4th generic type `TOption` which allows you to change the type of options.
-By default `TOption` will be equal to `DefaultOption` type which is `{ label: string; value: any; }`.
+By default `TOption` will be equal to `BaseOption` type which is `{ label: any; value: any; }`.
 If you want to change the type of options, you can do it like this:

 ```tsx
 import { useSelect } from "@refinedev/antd";